xmahbub/INT301/README.md

 # b) FTP

-## To gather information about an RDP service, we can use a tool called "Nmap" which is a free and open-source network scanner.
+## To gather information about an FTP service, we can use a tool called "Nmap" which is a free and open-source network scanner.
 Nmap can help us to identify open ports, service versions, and OS details.
 To use Nmap, we can run the following command:
 ```sh
 nmap -Pn -sV -sC <service-IP>